mcarifio/bashenv/README.md

 You can always `source ${file}.guard.sh`.
 The guard is then bypassed.

 Each `${command}.{guard,source}.sh` file will define an exported function `${command}.session`, for example `git.session`.
 This function is called by `session.start()` and does what `.bashrc` would do.
-Generally is includes sourcing function definitions that are _not_ exported and binding `readline` functions.
+Generally this includes sourcing function definitions that are _not_ exported and binding `readline` functions.
 Making these functions makes it easy to to replay what `.bashrc` would do.
 It's also helpful to customize a command all in a single file, e.g. `git.guard.sh`.

 These conventions are a work in progress and subject to change.
 But understanding the layout aids navigation and use.
+Basically you're buying into a slew of global, exported functions loaded when you start a login shell.
+These functions are all exported to subshells.
+Some of the functions follow patterns for later use such as `${command}.session`.
+But the conventions are simple and frankly promote a copy-and-adapt style.

 ## Hacking